Fastest-Coder-First/Aeolus-The-Weather-Forecaster/README.md

-# Aeolus - Weather CLI Application
+# Aeolus - Weather CLI Application😍😍😎

 Aeolus is a command-line interface (CLI) application based on the OpenWeatherMap API that provides current weather information for multiple cities.
 Features